Gene Tree Service¶

 Several options exist for tree building.
 Below is a description of input, output, and parameter options.

-Selected file/feature table: this box lists all input files that will be analyzed.
+Selected file/feature table: Lists all input sequences that will be included in the tree.

-Trim ends of alignment threshold: allows the user to trim ends of the alignment.
+Trim ends of alignment threshold: Sets threshold for trimming ends of the alignment.

-Remove gappy sequences threshold: allows the user to remove gappy positions from alignment extremities.
+Remove gappy sequences threshold: Sets threshold for removing gappy positions from alignment extremities.

-Tree algorithm: Allows the user to choose from one of the following tree-building algorithms: RaxML, PhyML, or FastTree.
+(Tree algorithm): Selects from among the following tree-building algorithms: RaxML, PhyML, or FastTree.

 Clicking on the Jobs indicator at the bottom of the BV-BRC page open the Jobs Status page that displays all current and previous service jobs and their status.